howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_7.md

 ```
 This loops over the `ORDER_CONFIG` array and looks for the `user` element that matches the supplied `$username` variable.
 If a match is found then the `$order` is returned.
 If no matches are found then `null` is returned.

-Re run `make test` and notice the following error with PHPStan.
+Re run `composer test` and notice the following error with PHPStan.
 ```bash
 ./vendor/bin/phpstan
 Note: Using configuration file /code/howtocodewell/courses/course-php-login/project/phpstan.neon.